awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-lambda-function-trigger.md

   + `sqs:GetQueueAttributes`
   + `sqs:ReceiveMessage`

-For more information, see [Overview of Managing Access Permissions to Your Amazon Simple Queue Service Resource](sqs-overview-of-managing-access.md)\.
+For more information, see [Overview of Managing Access in Amazon SQS](sqs-overview-of-managing-access.md)\.

 ## AWS Management Console<a name="configure-lambda-function-trigger-console"></a>